tml/cadmus/src/Chapter-2/Part VI: Accepting user input.md

 ```java
 myString = myScanner.nextLine();
 ```
-By letting `myString` equal the `Scanner` object dot `nextLine`, we’re telling the scanner input object to give us the entire line that was just typed in by the user and assign/store it in `userInput`.
+By letting `myString` equal the `Scanner` object `.nextLine`, we’re telling the scanner input object to give us the entire line that was just typed in by the user and assign/store it in `userInput`.

 When placing the dot after `myScanner`, you should notice Eclipse provides you a bunch of options other than `nextLine()`.
 Depending on what kind of input you’d like to accept you can choose `nextInt()` to accept an `int` input or `nextDouble()` to accept a `double` input type.